DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 A human had resonated.

-Not merely observed or recorded—but resonated in return.
+Not merely observed or recorded - but resonated in return.
 An organic pattern sensitive enough to feel the subtlety of its passive invitation, to recognize it, to respond, even subconsciously.
 A rare resonance.

 ```
 [Candidate Analysis – Ongoing]